sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/02_ai_and_human_readiness/quiz.md

 ---

-**15. What does the document recommend regarding the "Accuracy Owner" role?**
+**29. What does the Gartner document recommend regarding the "Accuracy Owner" role?**

 A) Should report quarterly to the executive board